 An Adviser's fees generally depend on the services being provided.
 For investment management services, fees typically are expressed as a percentage of assets under management.
 Fee arrangements vary by client, and are based on a number of different factors, including investment mandate, services performed, and account/relationship size.
-To the extent permitted under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), or the applicable provisions of the Investment Company Act of 1940, as amended (the "Investment Company Act"), in the case of investment companies registered under the Investment Company Act and advised or sub-advised by an Adviser ("US Registered Funds"), Advisers can negotiate and charge performance-based fees, as well as asset-based fees.
+To the extent permitted under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), or the applicable provisions of the Investment Company Act of 1940, as amended (the "Investment Company Act"), in the case of investment companies registered under the Investment Company Act and advised or sub-advised by an Adviser ("US Registered Funds"), Advisers can negotiate and charge performance-based fees, as well as assetbased fees.
 Additional information about US Registered Funds is provided in Item 7 ("Types of Clients") of this Brochure.
-In addition, fees and allocations are often fixed, fixed plus performance, or performance only.
-Certain fixed fees are required to be paid up front.
-For an additional discussion of performance-based fees and allocations, please refer to Item 6 ("Performance-Based Compensation and Side-by-Side Management") of this Brochure.
+In addition, fees and allocations are often fixed, fixed plus performance-based fees and allocations, please refer to Item 6 ("Performance-Based Compensation and Side-by-Side Management") of this Brochure.